Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/ExportModule.md

 ## Specifications

-The Export Model module entry in the project file should has the following structure:
+The Export Model module entry in the project file should have the following structure:
 ```json5
 {...
   "exportTopicModel": {